apeoweib/csqlorm/README.md

 Table_create(&item, str);
 ```

-execute the prepared sql against the preferred database:
+execute the prepared sql against the preferred database (sqlite in this
+example) to generate the tables:
 ```
 sqlite3 *db;
 sqlite3_open("example.db", &db);